 David H. Stull

-A native of Cincinnati, Ohio, Stull earned degrees in tuba performance and English literature at Oberlin College and Conservatory of Music.
-He attended the Aspen Music Festival and pursued further study at The Juilliard School in the American Brass Quintet program before completing an M.M. at the University of Wisconsin at Madison.
+A native of Cincinnati, Stull earned degrees in tuba performance and English literature at Oberlin College.
+He attended the Aspen Music Festival and pursued further study in the American Brass Quintet Seminar at the Juilliard School before completing an M.M. at the University of Wisconsin at Madison.
 In his spare time, he flies a 1965 Cessna 182 Super Eagle.
 An instrument-rated pilot, he has flown across the United States, the Bahamian Islands, and the Grand Canyon.
 David currently resides in Sausalito with his wife, Jessica Downs, and their daughters, Madeline and Emily.

 - Susan McConkey, Vice President, Strategic Initiatives

-Kathleen Nicely, Vice President of Advancement
+- Kathleen Nicely, Vice President of Advancement

 - Kathryn Wittenmyer, Vice President, Finance